Join me on safari in Zambia

 Musekese is one of those camps that are straight out of a safari fairy tale.
 But the best part about this camp is its location within the larger Kafue ecosystem.
 Tucked away in a corner of the Kafue, where the Kafue river bends into a narrow bow, Musekese occupies a completely private part of the huge park.
 So chances are high we won’t see any other vehicle during our whole stay here.

 When Musekese started their operations they didn’t just set up a wonderful safari camp, but also founded their own conservancy, which is part of the success story of bringing wildlife back to an area formerly under pressure of poaching and encroachment.
-Today Kafue is still wild, but also plenty with wildlife.
-In fact the cover image of this story is a leopard we saw straight upon entering the park on the drive to camp from the airstrip.
+Today Kafue is still wild and feels incredibly remote, but also is teaming with wildlife.
+In fact the cover image of this story is a leopard we saw within the very first minutes of our transfer drive to camp from the airstrip.
 Not a bad start to the trip!

 With expert guides leading the way, we will go on game drives, boat rides and walking safaris (for those interested).
 We will listen to conservation stories during a fireside chat with the experts from Classic Zambia.
 And we will learn to appreciate how special this place is.